 After a hotpot lunch, we drove for a few more hours through snowy landscapes Once the buses were parked, we geared up for the snow with snow pants and jackets since it was snowing as expected.
 Snowfall in this region can get pretty intense and Ogimachi village in particular usually gets covered in 1 to 2 meters of snow, making the town into its own unique winter wonderland.
 We crossed the bridge over the calm Shogawa River leading us to the reason why we came here – Ogimachi, which is the largest village and famous for its unique gassho-zukuri buildings.
 Gassho-zukuri is a unique architecture style special for the Hida district of Japan (inland in the mountains).
 The Gassho-style houses found in the Historic Villages of Shirakawa-go are rare examples of their kind in Japan.
 They are steep straw-roofed homes made of wood.
 Due to harsh and unforgiving winters with a lot of snow, the roofs of the houses are steeply angled to prevent the snow from piling up.
 Gassho-zukuri means “constructed like hands in prayer”, as these farmhouses’ steep thatched roofs resemble the hands of Buddhist monks pressed together in prayer.

-Here are a few Snowy Photos from our day in Shirakawa-Go, Japan
+Here are a few photos from our snowy day in Shirakawa-Go, Japan

 The villages of Shirakawa-go and Gokayama‘s are beautiful in every season — may it be spring (sakura or cherry blossom season), summer, autumn or winter.
 Though if you would only have to choose one, I would highly suggest visiting in winter during the famous Shirakawa-go Winter Light-Up!
 In select Sunday and Monday evenings in January and February, the village organizes a special illumination event for visitors in which many of the gassho-zukuri farmhouses are lit-up from 5:30 to 7:30pm.